'No comment': Gayford and Ardern close ranks on 'rapid test' controversy

-Prime Minister Jacinda Ardern and fiancé Clarke Gayford are refusing to answer further questions about the extent to which Gayford tried to get Rapid Antigen Tests (RAT) for his friends.
+Prime Minister Jacinda Ardern and fiance Clarke Gayford are refusing to answer further questions about the extent to which Gayford tried to get Rapid Antigen Tests (RAT) for his friends.

-On Wednesday the Herald reported a pharmacist alleging Gayford had tried to help friends get an RAT via a phone call and being "very unimpressed" when he was told that the Health guidance was for a PCR test, rather than an RAT.
+On Wednesday the Herald reported a pharmacist alleging Gayford had tried to help friends get an RAT via a phone call and being "very unimpressed" when he was told that the health guidance was for a PCR test, rather than an RAT.

 The friends were suspected close contacts of a Covid-19 case and current Ministry of Health guidelines say close contacts should get a nasal PCR test, not a rapid test.